Thogaruchesti-hemanth/sql-notes-and-practice/day_1/readme.md

 INSERT INTO students (id, name, age, grade) VALUES
 (1, 'Alice', 20, 'A'),
 (2, 'Bob', 21, 'B');
-🔹 SELECT
-This command is used to fetch data from a table.
-It can be as simple as selecting all rows, or more specific by selecting columns and applying conditions.
 ```

 ### 🔹 `SELECT`